9. TCP/IP Programming

 Public Shared Sub Main(ByVal args() As String)

-' receives the port to listen for client requests
+' receives the port of listening to customer requests

 ' creates a thread to read client requests